Green Driver State Incentives in North Dakota

 - Validly licensed in another state, but not in ND for more than 30 consecutive days.

 - Used exclusively for work on agricultural land or on private land that serves as an industrial job site.

 - Plug-in hybrids (PHEV).

 - Economy car discounts.

 - Pay-as-you-go discounts.

 Understand that potential car insurance discounts vary by provider.
-For example, example discounts might include as much as 30% off your premium for maintaining low mileage and a 10% discount on your insurance for driving an eco-friendly vehicle.
+Example discounts might include up to a 10% discount on your insurance for driving an eco-friendly vehicle.

 Talk with your current ND auto insurance provider about such discounts; if the company doesn't offer them, consider shopping around for a company that does.